-Should I rely on criminal databases?
+Should you rely only on a criminal database search?

-Online criminal records database searches tend to be useful for the reason that they encompass a significantly larger coverage area when compared with conventional searches, which in turn are done at the county court house.
+Online criminal records database searches tend to be useful for the reason that they encompass a significantly larger coverage area when compared with conventional searches, which in turn are done at the county courthouse.
 A standard criminal search is performed at separate courthouses tend to be pertinent on the job candidate’s past address history.
 Considering the fact that the United States has over 3,200 counties, not all courts can be cross-searched simultaneously or individually online, for that matter.

-Where do the records data come from?
+Where does the record data come from?

 Database criminal records are data-mined from a wide array of sources consisting of state criminal records repositories, department of corrections and criminal county courts that produce data files in raw format.
 By simply spreading a substantially broader coverage as compared to a county court search, a nationwide criminal database might possibly detect records in other counties or states that would otherwise not be found at the selected county criminal court search where subject predominantly resided for the past seven years.